This page was reviewed under our medical and editorial policy by

 There are several types of treatment available for penile cancer, based on the type of cancer and its staging.

-Your urologic oncologist will also work with the supportive care providers on your care team to help reduce side effects and address sexual function and intimacy concerns.
+The urologic oncologist will also work with the supportive care providers on the care team to help reduce side effects and address sexual function and intimacy concerns.
 They are also available to help with the mental health side effects penile cancer treatment may cause.
 For example, patients with penile cancer may experience depression, but talking to a licensed therapist as part of our behavioral health program may help.

 Supportive care therapies that may be recommended to help patients with penile cancer stay strong and maintain their quality of life include: